M66B/FairEmail/docs/FAQ-cs-rCZ.md

 <a name="faq117"></a>
 **(117) Can you help me restore my purchase?**

+First of all, a purchase will be available on all devices logged into the same Google account, *if* the app is installed via the same Google account too.
+You can select the account in the Play store app.

 Google manages all purchases, so as a developer I have little control over purchases.
 So, basically the only thing I can do, is give some advice:

 * Make sure you have an active, working internet connection